On this page

 Clinic and Institutional Buyers

 Clinical operators in the US must comply with NFPA 99 Chapter 14 (Health Care Facilities Code, Hyperbaric Facilities).
-This can require model-specific market-access documentation, facility-level fire-safety review, electrical planning, oxygen-system coordination and emergency depressurization design.
+This requires chambers that carry FDA 510(k) clearance, meet facility-level fire suppression and electrical requirements, and integrate with oxygen supply and emergency depressurization systems.
 All of this assumes a fixed, rigid pressure boundary.
 Hard-shell monoplace and multiplace chambers meet these requirements by design.
 Inflatable chambers don’t fall within NFPA 99 Chapter 14’s framework.

 Personal and Wellness Use